!--Google tag(gtag.js)-- >

 This video shows you how to manually route a complex PCB net using AutoTRAX DEX PCB.

 It also demonstrates how to modify the routed net by adding and deleting a track.

-See how PCB-DEX produces superb schematics and PCBs and see examples of the stunning 3D views of your PCB.
+See how AutoTRAX DEX produces superb schematics and PCBs and see examples of the stunning 3D views of your PCB.

 This video goes through the process of adding parts from the parts catalog to your schematics.

 It first shows you how to very quickly find and add a part.